qinyeli/qinyeli.github.io/index.md

 </script>

-My name is Qinye Li /\*pronounced Chin-yeah\*/, or you can also call me Sindy if that is easier to remember.
-I‘ve just graduated with a bachelor degree in CS from University of Michigan -- Ann Arbor in April.
-I am also expecting a bachelor degree in ECE from Shanghai Jiao Tong University this August.
-I am now back in Shanghai working for my capstone project.
+My name is Qinye Li /\*pronounced Chin-yeah\*/, but `alias Qinye="Sindy"` if that is easier to remember.
+I am now a Software Engineer @ Google.
+I graduated with a bachelor degree in CS from University of Michigan and a bachelor degree in ECE from Shanghai Jiao Tong University.

 I speak Chinese, Japanese, English, and a little little little bit of French.
-Oh, I mean `C/C++` is my mother-tongue, but I also speak `Java`, `Python`, `JavaScript`, `Swift`.
-I am also learning `Go`!
+Oh, I mean `C/C++` is my mother-tongue, but I also speak `Java`, `Python`, `Go` and `C#` (but not `.net`).

-I am hacking with Unity and `C#` recently!
-Check out my latest game ; ) --> [GuruGuru](/GuruGuru/index.html)
+---

+I am into building games these days, and I would really like to invite you to check out my games!

+A 2D platforming puzzle game originally developed for my capstone class --> [GuruGuru](/GuruGuru/)

+A little 2D platformer developed for [Yifan](https://github.com/haoyifan)'s birthday. --> [Evan's Adventure](/evan_advenure/)

+You want to know the secret?
+It always hides in the `Shift` ; ) Feel free to send me any feedback at `qinyeli` `@` `umich.edu`

+Cheers.

 <!--I like programming, becuase it makes me peaceful yet excited, desperate yet hopeful.
 It is sometimes frustrating, but I enjoy the process of being frustrated so much that I cannot give up.-->